petrkrulis/grunt-node-auto-deploy/README.md

 ### Dependencies
 This grunt task requires you to have linux server with upstart (ubuntu tested) running nginx, nodejs, npm and git.

+### Issues
+Please report all issues you may find.
+Do it preferably at https://github.com/petrkrulis/grunt-node-auto-deploy/issues.
+It'll be very helpful.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`